controlecidadao/samantha_ia/README.md

 <br><br>
 # 🧠 Using Samantha

-To start running Samantha IA:
+To start running Samantha:

-* Double click on `open_samantha_ia.bat` file (Windows may ask you to confirm the origin of the file) and wait a few seconds:
+* Double click on `open_samantha_ia.bat` file (Windows may ask you to confirm the origin of the file) located inside the unziped folder and wait a few seconds:

    ![run](https://github.com/controlecidadao/samantha_ia/blob/main/images/run.png)

   A terminal window will open.
-This is the **server-side** of Samantha IA.
+This is the Samantha's **server-side**.

-  After answering the questions, Samantha IA will open in a new browser tab.
-This is the **browser-side**.
+  After answering the questions, the interface will open in a new browser tab.
+This is the Samantha's **browser-side**.

 Open Microsoft Task Management by pressing CTRL + SHIFT + ESC